waelhammoudeh/overpass-4-slackware/README.md

    ```
    $ op_make_areas.sh
    ```
-   This step will take about an hour for small region database.
+   This step will take minutes (less than an hour) for small region database.
 Test your new area files using "test-area.op" file in the Guide:
    ```
     $ osm3s_query < test-area.op | sort -u
    ```
   I hope everything was successful for you.

-  - Edit "overpass" user crontab entry for areas update to use the new script name.

-  - Replace old "op_logrotate" file with the new file in SlackBuild directory.

   If this was not successful, new database has to be initialed after insalling the new overpass package.

+  **Scripts with this Guide** change with time; use latest copies of scripts and configuration files.

 ##### This guide is a work in progress!